Indiaspora Releases Report on Impact of Indian Diaspora in America

-WASHINGTON, June 13, 2024 (GLOBE NEWSWIRE) -- Indiaspora, a nonprofit organization of global Indian diaspora leaders, today unveiled a report conducted by Boston Consulting Group, “Indiaspora Impact Report: Small Community, Big Contributions.”
+SAN FRANCISCO, June 18, 2024 (GLOBE NEWSWIRE) -- Indiaspora, a nonprofit organization of global Indian diaspora leaders, today unveiled a report conducted by Boston Consulting Group, “Indiaspora Impact Report: Small Community, Big Contributions, Boundless Horizons.”
 The report is the first volume in a series to look at the impact of the Indian diaspora, with a special focus on public service, business, culture and innovation in the United States.
 In addition to a wealth of eye-opening statistics, the project will also profile inspiring individuals who epitomize the contribution of the diaspora across the full range of economic and cultural areas.

-Creators of the report will present and discuss findings at three regional events:
+Following events in Washington D.C. and New York City, creators of the report will present and discuss findings in the California Bay Area:

 - Technology and Innovation, California Bay Area